 Downgrade attacks have been an issue with TLS and SSL protocols and may constitute a severe risk if left unchecked.

-To learn more about a downgrade attack, how it works, and how to prevent it, read below.
+Read below to learn more about a downgrade attack, how it works, and how to prevent it.

 Downgrade attack definition

 A downgrade attack is an attack that seeks to cause a connection, protocol, or cryptographic algorithm to drop to an older and less secure version.
 It is also known as a version rollback attack or bidding-down attack.